kovach/web2/docs/live.md

 called *nodes*.
 We sometimes write relations along with their arity, for instance `cons/3`, as in prolog.

-A program operates on a *database*, which is a time-varying multiset of tuples.
+A program operates on a database, which is a time-varying multiset of tuples.
 Tuples are optionally annotated with a value, used to support a sort of logic programming, described later.
 A program is given by a set of *datalog* rules.

 By datalog, we mean a family of languages
 [[Abiteboul, Vianu 1991](http://www.sciencedirect.com/science/article/pii/002200009190032Z)]
 that provide a simple programming mechanism by means of *rules*.
-A rule consists of a body, which is a database query, and a *head*, which when instantiated with variable bindings coming from a query match creates new
+A rule consists of a body, which is a database query, and a head, which when instantiated with variable bindings coming from a query match creates new
 tuples: